CGum/uni-student-course-page-redesign/README.md

 ![p4](https://user-images.githubusercontent.com/35476666/125224386-600ca780-e282-11eb-8830-a17a1a88a128.PNG)

 Each class is an expandable section where once clicked on will reveal all the information about it including the main class, labs and tutorials if there are any.
-Once the user clicks on a select radio button, the weekly schedule updates in real time.
+Once the user clicks on a select radio button then hits add, the weekly schedule updates in real time.

 ![p5](https://user-images.githubusercontent.com/35476666/125224384-5f741100-e282-11eb-9676-e82f9b26178a.PNG)